mhs/t2-api/README.md

 From an architectural perspective, we wanted to have proper separation of concerns.
 In particular, we want an API layer that contains the business objects and a constellation of small, focused apps, that combine that data in interesting ways.
-We dont' want a monolithic beast with all features in one spot.
+We don't want a monolithic beast with all features in one spot.
 As just one example, few people need to work with billing/invoicing.

 The [first effort to build (and then rebuild) this](https://github.com/neo/T2) ran into several problems along the way, most of which aren't worth discussing here.
-Suffice to say, we have since gone back and rebuilt the suite with an architecture that should work better for the ways in which we can develop it.
+We have since gone back and rebuilt the suite with an architecture that should work better for the ways in which we can develop it.